CorinaMurg/a11y-engineer-homework/README.md

 ## My decisions regarding certain a11y and UI features
 **Use input type `email`**:
 No hint from the snapshot, so I assumed it was expected.
 It does a good job reminding users if the input is invalid (when @ is missing), so I did not use JS to add an error message.
-Plus, on mobile devices it brings up the appropriate keyboard.
+Plus, on mobile devices it has the added benefit of bringing up the appropriate keyboard.

 **Display of error messages**:
 I bundled all error messages under one `aria-live` element.

-**Check whether the full name field contains two words**:
+**Check whether the full-name field contains two words**:
-I made the decision not to, even though I assume it would not
+Given my personal experience with forms, I made the decision not to, even though I think, theoretically, it would be a good idea to have it.

 **focus vs. focus-visible**:
-For in-focus states, it was not clear from the UI snapshot whether which of the two is required.
+For in-focus states, it was not clear from the UI snapshot which of the two is required.
 I decided to use `focus` since it has a more general use.